katzwebservices/Bigcommerce-WordPress-Plugin/trunk/readme.txt

 == Changelog ==

+= 1.7.1 on 2013-09-17 =
+* <a href="http://wordpress.org/support/view/plugin-reviews/interspire-bigcommerce?rate=5#postform">__Please rate the plugin!__</a>
+* Added: Rating box that also alerts you to new versions on the plugin page.
+* Modified: Moved items around on the plugin page.

 = 1.7 on 2013-08-19 =
 * Improved: Now uses a script that allows searching of products and categories to insert
 * Improved: Now you can watch the generation of the product and category list while it's processing.
 No more guessing whether it's working or not.